LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otu_phylogeny/trees/tree_building.rst

 .. admonition:: Exercise

+	First we should make sure our tree is correctly rooted.
+Our most basal clade is some sequences of Araneae, so these three sequences should be sisters to the rest of the tree.
+Find the clade containing these three terminals and set it as the outgroup (see :ref:`here <tree_viewing>` if you're not sure how to reroot the tree).
+Make sure to reroot both your renamed and un-renamed versions.

 	Whenever we build a phylogenetic tree, we must closely inspect it to determine how well the tree building performed.
 Have a look at your tree for features that aren't quite right:

 	* Check to see whether, in general, the taxonomy of your terminals matches the clade structure of the tree
 	* Check to see whether there are any very long branches.
 Why might these occur?

 Next Steps
 ==========